Editor’s Note: This post has been updated with new content and links to better serve our readers. 🙂

 In this case, a discount offer could be a great selling point — if the person liked your product, they might be interested in getting another with a nice bargain.

 The above ad by Teabox illustrates that upselling as a Facebook ad strategy works nicely for B2C products.
 If you’re a B2B business, you may find more success with referrals and email marketing.
 In fact, 84% of B2B decision makers start the buying process with a referral.

 16) Nurture Leads with Relevant Content

 All the above-mentioned Facebook ad strategies focused mainly on one thing – turning cold and warm leads into customers.

-Often, marketers give up after a second or third try of converting a prospect into a paying client.
+Often, marketers give up after a second or third attempt at converting a prospect into a paying client.
 What they don’t realize is that there are many small factors that might have contributed to the decision not to make a purchase or signup at the moment.

-However, maybe in six months time, the lead’s more ready than ever to give your product a try.
+However, maybe in six months’ time, your lead is ready to give your product a try.
 That’s why it would make sense to keep nurturing your leads even if you fail to convert them right away.

 One way of doing this is running a lead nurturing content marketing campaign every few months.

 You could even create multiple highly targeted articles or guides around specific landing page topics to make sure your campaign is relevant to various lead segments.
-Infusionsoft’s Facebook ad is clearly targeted on a customer segment of real estate companies.
+Infusionsoft’s Facebook ad is clearly targeting a customer segment of real estate companies.